 Unless you received a FortiGate unit with FIPS-CC firmware pre-installed, you need to download and install the appropriate firmware for your FortiGate unit.
 The firmware files can be obtained from the Fortinet support site after registering your unit.
-The firmware build information and firmware files for each model are listed in Table 14 and Table 15.
-Note that the chassis component of the modules do not require firmware.
+The firmware build information and firmware files for each model are listed in Table 22 and Table 23.